PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/RideCloner-101.md

 # Ride Cloner (v1.0.1)

-*This program is still in development.
-It is not yet available to the public.*

 ***This program relies on a glitch that was patched out in 1.1.0.
 It can only be used on versions 1.0.0 and 1.0.1.***

 <img src="images/RideCloner-0.png">